brakmic/SKPlayground/README.md

        ├──  templates
        └──  values.yaml
    ```

-The generated Helm chart is organized into essential directories and files, including `Chart.yaml`, `values.yaml`, and the `templates` directory.
-It's now prepared for deployment using Helm's standard deployment commands.

 ---

 This workflow streamlines the process of transforming human-readable descriptions into deployable Helm charts, showcasing the power and efficiency of automating DevOps tasks through the Semantic Kernel and OpenAI's capabilities integrated within this project.